Skip to main content

 To transcend the noise of the Hamburg digital consulting market, you must understand how Enterprise procurement actually functions in 2026.

 The C-suite (CTOs, CISOs, Digital Directors) has entirely abandoned the traditional marketing funnel.
 When a Hamburg-based logistics enterprise decides it needs to migrate from a monolithic legacy ERP to a Headless, API-first architecture, they do not fill out a "Contact Us" form on a consultancy's website.
-They enter the Dark Funnel.
+They enter the Enterprise Procurement.

-The Dark Funnel is the invisible, untrackable phase of the B2B buying cycle.
+The Enterprise Procurement is the invisible, untrackable phase of the B2B buying cycle.

 By the time the enterprise officially issues an RFP or reaches out for a Discovery Call, 80% of the decision has already been made.
 They have already identified the authority.
 If you are waiting for them to respond to your outbound email pitch, you have already lost.
 You were not in the room when the architectural worldview was shaped.